mweebinc/nq-js/README.md

 ### where or

-if you want to find objects with or operation for example if you want to find users with fistName equal to john or lastName equal to doe the syntax is $or with array of queries
+if you want to find objects with match one of several queries.

+example if you want to find users with fistName equal to john or lastName equal to doe.

 ```
 const query = {where:$or:[{firstName:'john'},{lastName:'doe'}]}